AriFordsham/GHCWiki/plugins/type-checker.md

 evidence terms `EvTerm` for constraints they have simplified.
 Different plugins may take different approaches generating this evidence.
-The simplest approach is to use "proof by blatant assertion": essentially this amounts to providing an axiom \`forall s t . s \~ t\` and trusting that the constraint solver uses it in a sound way.
+The simplest approach is to use "proof by blatant assertion": essentially this amounts to providing an axiom `forall s t . s ~ t` and trusting that the constraint solver uses it in a sound way.
 However, in some cases (such as an abelian group unifier used for units of measure) it should be possible for the solver to encode the axioms of the equational theory and build proofs from them.

 ## Open questions and future directions

-- At which point should the plugin constraint solver be called during GHC's constraint solving process?
-Before or after the main constraint solver, or does it depend on the plugin?
-We may need an additional variant on the solver for the simplifying givens stage.

-- Do we want to provide other extension points for the type checker, for example extending typeclass or type family instance lookup, or changing the generalisation/defaulting behaviour?

 - For units of measure, it would be nice to be able to extend the pretty-printer for types (so we could get a nicely formatted